Nancy Pelosi: Assessments of first speakership

-House minority leader (2011–2019)
+Second tenure as minority leader (2011–2019)

 112th and 113th Congress

 Though Pelosi was reelected by a comfortable margin in the 2010 elections, the Democrats lost 63 seats and control of the House of Representatives to the Republicans.
-After this setback, Pelosi sought to continue leading the House Democratic Caucus as minority leader, the office she held before becoming Speaker.
-Disparate intraparty opposition failed to pass a motion to delay the leadership vote, although she faced a challenge from conservative Democratic representative Heath Shuler from North Carolina.
-Shuler lost to Pelosi 150–43 in the caucus vote on November 17, 2010.
+After this setback, Pelosi sought to continue leading the House Democratic Caucus as minority leader, the office she held before becoming speaker.
+Intraparty opposition failed to pass a motion to delay the leadership vote, though she faced a challenge from Representative Heath Shuler.
+Shuler lost to Pelosi, 150–43, in the caucus vote on November 17, 2010.
 On the opening day of the 112th Congress, Pelosi was elected minority leader.

 In November 2011, 60 Minutes alleged that Pelosi and several other members of Congress had used information they gleaned from closed sessions to make money on the stock market.
 The program cited her purchases of Visa Inc. stock while a bill that would limit credit card fees was in the House.
 Pelosi denied the allegations and called the report "a right-wing smear".
 When the Stop Trading on Congressional Knowledge Act (or STOCK Act) was introduced the next year, she voted for it and lauded its passing.
 Of representatives Louise Slaughter and Tim Walz, who drafted the bill, Pelosi said they "shined a light on a gaping hole in our ethics laws and helped close it once and for all".

-On November 14, 2012, she announced she would remain Democratic leader.
+On November 14, 2012, Pelosi announced that she intended to remain Democratic leader.

+Pelosi was one of many lawmakers who called for the Washington Redskins to change their name.
+She said it was time for the U.S. Patent and Trademark Office to step in and tell the National Football League that it could not keep its registered trademark for the "Redskins", a racial slur for Native Americans.